-- 1. If additional resources become available, The MSDE recommends that a portion target the capacity building of local, jurisdiction-wide infrastructure to support a birth through five seamless, comprehensive system of coordinated services.
-The targeted funding would serve as the catalyst for a local jurisdiction to integrate intra- and interagency service delivery models for infants, toddlers, and preschool children with disabilities and their families with served through an IFSP, Extended IFSP, or an IEP.
-A coordinated birth through five system of services would: - Incorporate early childhood intervention and education practices based on peerreview research: - Support access to age-appropriate early childhood curricula; - Promote a framework for school readiness beginning at birth; - Provide intra- and interagency professional development and programmatic collaboration between programs and public and private agencies; - Assure that parents and families receive intensive support and training needed to assist their child and strengthen family cohesiveness; - Maximize the use of federal, State, and local funding to ensure sustainability of the local birth through five system of services; and - Promote collaboration and coordination of home-based services between local Infants and Toddlers Programs and Local School System preschool special education services with other home visiting programs.
+This building a seamless birth through five system of services for infants, toddlers, and preschool-age children supports Lt.
+Governor Brown's goal of "closing the achievement gap and building strong educational foundations for our children" through "expanding access to high quality Pre-K." If additional resources become available, the MSDE recommends that a portion target the capacity building of local, jurisdiction-wide infrastructure to support a birth through five seamless, comprehensive system of coordinated services.
+The targeted funding would serve as the catalyst for a local jurisdiction to integrate intra- and interagency service delivery models for infants, toddlers, and preschool-age children with disabilities and their families served through an IFSP, Extended IFSP, or an IEP.
+A coordinated birth through five system of services would:

+- Incorporate early childhood intervention and education practices based on peerreview research; - Support access to age-appropriate early childhood curricula; - Promote a framework for school readiness beginning at birth; - Provide intra- and interagency professional learning and programmatic collaboration between programs and public and private agencies; - Assure that parents and families receive intensive support and training needed to assist their child and strengthen family cohesiveness; - Maximize the use of federal, State, and local funding to ensure sustainability of the local birth through five system of services; and

+Promote collaboration and coordination of home-based services between local Infants and Toddlers Programs and Local School System preschool special education services with other home visiting programs.